WJJX

 WJJX (102.7 MHz) is a commercial FM radio station licensed to Appomattox, Virginia, and serving the Lynchburg metropolitan area and the Southside.
 WJJX has a rhythmic Top 40 radio format and is owned and operated by iHeartMedia, Inc. Programming is simulcast with co-owned 93.5 WJJS in Salem, Virginia, serving the Roanoke metropolitan area.
 The radio studios and offices are on Old Forest Road in Lynchburg and its transmitter is off Round Mountain Road in Madison Heights, Virginia.

-Most shows on WJJX and WJJS are either syndicated or voicetracked.
-Syndicated shows include Elvis Duran and the Morning Show, On Air with Ryan Seacrest in middays and The Tino Cochino Radio Show heard evenings.
+Most shows on WJJS and WJJX are voicetracked, outside of FCC-mandated public affairs programming on Sundays.
+The only syndicated shows aired on the station are The Tino Cochino Show and The Bootleg Kev Show.